citation-style-language/style-variant-builder/README.md

 3. Copy `example-style-template.csl` to `development/example-style-note.csl` and modify it for the "note" variant.
 4. Run `make diffs` to generate `diffs/example-style-note.diff`.
 5. Run `make` to generate the final pruned style in `output/example-style-note.csl`.

-## Notes

-- Ensure that the `patch` command is installed and available in your PATH.